404brtk/ai-dino/README.md

 - `--checkpoint-dir`: Directory to save checkpoints
 - `--log-dir`: Directory for TensorBoard logs
 - `--results-dir`: Directory for results
+- `--resume`: Path to checkpoint to resume training from

 ### Testing the Environment